Riding the Trend or Protecting Profits | Spire Global Inc. (SPIR)

 SPIR’s Market Performance

-SPIR stocks went up by 2.58% for the week, with a monthly drop of -3.55% and a quarterly performance of -40.18%, while its annual performance rate touched -38.45%.
-The volatility ratio for the week stands at 5.35% while the volatility levels for the past 30 days are set at 7.53% for Spire Global Inc..
-The simple moving average for the period of the last 20 days is 1.02% for SPIR stocks with a simple moving average of -38.87% for the last 200 days.
+SPIR stocks went down by -6.79% for the week, with a monthly drop of -12.30% and a quarterly performance of -44.27%, while its annual performance rate touched -44.56%.
+The volatility ratio for the week stands at 6.90% while the volatility levels for the past 30 days are set at 7.18% for Spire Global Inc..
+The simple moving average for the period of the last 20 days is -8.40% for SPIR stocks with a simple moving average of -44.81% for the last 200 days.

 Analysts’ Opinion of SPIR